I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_ip_offload_stats.md

      otherwise shorter than required.
 Frames that are too short to contain a valid header should be counted as
      <b>InHeaderErrors</b> .

+`InDiscards`

+The number of input IP datagrams received on offloaded TCP connections that contained nothing to
+     prevent their further processing but that were discarded for run-time reasons, such as a lack of available memory or other resources.
+See
+     "ipInDiscards" in RFC 2011.

 `OutDiscards`